bucketeer-io/bucketeer-docs/docs/sdk/client-side/android/index.md

 ### Flushing events

-This method will send all pending analytics events to the Bucketeer server as soon as possible.
+This method will send all pending analytics events to the Bucketeer server immediately.
 This process is asynchronous, but the method returns `Future<BKTExeptIon?>` if you want to wait for its completion before doing something else.

 <Tabs>
 <TabItem value="kt" label="Kotlin">